-Red Robin fries are crispy on the outside and fluffy on the inside with a flavor that will make your mouth water!
-Make them in under an hour.
+Red Robin Fries are crispy on the outside and fluffy on the inside with a flavor that will make your mouth water!
+Make homemade, fresh-cut Red Robin steak fries in under an hour.

-The seasoning used on Red Robin fries is popular for a reason - no wonder they have to offer bottomless baskets!
+Red Robin seasoning is popular for a reason — no wonder they have to offer bottomless baskets!

 Looking for more restaurant copycat recipes?
 Chick Fil A Mac and Cheese is another side dish that’s easy to make.